 More importantly, never let the topsoil go completely dry!
 You are advised to test with your finger before watering the plant again, as its drooping leaves may get over-watering.

 To plant the Discolor vine, you’ll need soil that has a good drainage characteristic.
 It will help keep your plants healthy and vibrant, as well as be able to get rid of moisture-related diseases.
 The best type of nutrient for this plant to use is the one that is made of 50 percent regular potting mix, 40 percent perlite, and 10 percent peat moss.

 Temperature and Humidity

-In summer, keep the plant at a temperature between 70 to 80° Fahrenheit.
-Make sure it stays healthy by keeping the temperature around 65-70° Fahrenheit in winter.
+In summer, keep the plant at a temperature between 70 to 80°F. Make sure it stays healthy by keeping the temperature around 65-70°F in winter.
 In addition, you can put it on a pebble tray with water or buy a humidifier to increase humidity levels in the air for optimal growth of the plant.